sayar/RedisMVA/module2_getting_started/README.md

 Typically, you should not querying for keys in production as it tends to deteriorate performance when the store has huge numbers of keys.

 There are two ways to query for keys, first is by using the `KEYS` command which takes a pattern that can contain glob-style patterns.
-The complexity for this operation is O(N) which means you should be using this in production. `SCAN` is the preferred way to query for keys, in essence its a cursor based iterator just like in programming languages such as Python or Java or other databases like MongoDB or SQL databases.
+The complexity for this operation is O(N) which means you should be using this in production. `SCAN` is the preferred way to query for keys, in essence, its a cursor based iterator just like in programming languages such as Python or Java or other databases like MongoDB or SQL databases.
 The `SCAN` command has several options and supporting commands which you can explore [here](http://redis.io/commands/scan).

 In most cases, you want to avoid querying for keys, you can use sets (which will be explained in the next module) to keep a unique list of keys.